 After Keeper Ward was transferred, Schuyler Simmons was allowed to live in the lighthouse and farm the island’s seventeen acres of tillable land.
 Simmons was also paid a small salary to “see that the light is not tampered with and report should it get out of order.”
 After his first wife passed away in 1922, Simmons married Julia Shay from Montana and worked a farm near Henderson, New York before moving to the island.
 Simmons passed away in 1933, but his wife remained on the island, hiring a local man to help run the farm.
 Life on Horse Island seemed idyllic for Julia, who kept a horse, a cow, a young bull that was as “friendly as a housedog,” and a flock of Plymouth Rock chickens that were so tame that they would perch on her shoulders.
-Her life reportedly came to a tragic end when she was killed by a train.

-In 1957 Horse Island Lighthouse was declared excess and sold by the General Services Administration to Carl Martin after an automated light atop a metal skeletal tower replaced the function of the lighthouse.
+In 1957, Horse Island Lighthouse was declared excess and sold by the General Services Administration to Carl Martin, after an automated light atop a metal skeletal tower replaced the function of the lighthouse.
 The Martin family still retains the lighthouse as a vacation home until 2017, when the island was sold to Campaign 1776, a project of the Civil War Trust, for $800,000.
 The island is the first War of 1821 land to be saved by the trust, which plans to transfer the property to the New York state park system for inclusion in Sackets Harbor Battlefield State Historic Site.
 Due to trees that have grown up on the island, only the top of the lighthouse can be seen from Sackets Harbor.